 Obtaining a design right is a two-part process in Australia.
 Unlike other IP rights, design registration does not automatically grant the ability to enforce your rights.
 If you wish to enforce your rights and take legal action against other people who use your design, you’ll need to register and certify your design:

-The design of your products can have a significant impact on your success as a business.
+The design of products can have a significant impact on your success as a business.
 Protecting unique designs is the best way to prevent competitors from replicating your success, allowing you to maintain an edge in an increasingly global market.
-Registering a design is a straightforward process, and it becomes simple with the help of the attorneys at Kings!

 Kings is an independent intellectual property firm based in Brisbane.
 We assist our clients with protecting your most valuable assets.
-If you need to secure products, branding or innovative ideas, our experienced Trade Mark Attorney Brisbane wide team can help you obtain design rights, patents and trade marks that ensure you have exclusive rights to your IP.
-Contact us today to find out more about our patent law or Registered Design Brisbane based services, or call us directly to book a confidential consultation.
+If you need to secure products, our team can help you obtain design rights, patents and trade marks.

 Trade Marks are a deceptively complex area of the law.
 The way trade marks are registered, used and enforced can lead to expensive clashes over intellectual property rights.
 In this article, we’ll highlight some famous Australian trade mark infringement cases from recent years, as well…